AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_android.md

 After joining an Agora Chat channel, a user can update information such as the nickname, avatar, age, and mobile phone number as needed.
-To enjoy real-time chattings with friends, they can also add, delete and manage contacts.
+To enjoy real-time chatting with friends, they can also add, delete, and manage contacts.

 This page shows how to use the Agora Chat SDK to implement managing user attributes and contacts.

-> User attributes are stored in the Agora Chat server.
-If you have concerns in this regard, we recommend you managing user attributes yourself.
+<div class="alert note"><ul><li>User attributes are stored on the Agora Chat server.
+If you have security concerns, Agora recommends that you manage user attributes yourself.</li><li></li>To ensure information security, app users can only modify their own user attributes.
+Only app admins can modify the user attributes of other users.</ul></div>

 ## Understand the tech